hashkat/hashkat/docs/tutorial12.md

 As we can see, our social network has been divided into networks based on language, with one network corresponding to English-speaking agents and the other corresponding to French-speaking agents.

-Clicking the 'Filters' tab on the right-hand side of the pae on 'Gephi' and clicking 'Degree-Range' under 'Topology', we can filter our network visualization based on the cumulative degree of the agents in the network.
+Clicking the 'Filters' tab on the right-hand side of the page on 'Gephi' and clicking 'Degree-Range' under 'Topology', we can filter our network visualization based on the cumulative degree of the agents in the network.

 <p align='center'>
 <img src='../img/tutorial12/filter_tab.png'>